EC-Economics Courses

 EC 306.
 Health Care Economics.
 3 Hours.

-This course seeks to apply economic analysis to issues in health care.
-Students will review the basic tools of economic analysis and discuss the evolving trends and institutional features in the health care industry.
-Students will then use an economic way of thinking to address contemporary health care issues from an economic perspective.
-This will include consideration of the supply and demand for health care, hospitals, insurance and managed care, health labor markets, chronic disease, prescription drugs, and government policy.
+Apply economic analysis to issues in health care.
+Learners will review and use the tools of economic analysis to understand and discuss evolving trends and institutional features in the health care industry.
+Topics for consideration include supply and demand for healthcare, hospitals, insurance, managed care, chronic disease, health labor markets, prescription drugs, and government policy.

 Prerequisites: EC 210 [Min Grade: C]